KachiAlex/elderx/CARE_DOCUMENTATION_GUIDE.md

 ## Overview

-The ElderX platform has a comprehensive role-based documentation system for caregivers, nurses, and doctors to document client care.
+The Care Master platform has a comprehensive role-based documentation system for caregivers, nurses, and doctors to document client care.

 ---